jirikuncar/eelap/docs/source/index.rst

 This report presents an analysis tool *End-to-End Latency Analyzer for ProCom (EELAP)* developed to compute different end-to-end latency semantics for multi-rate components of real-time embedded systems.
-Procom component technology implements executable reusable real-time components called *Runnalbe Virtual Nodes (RVNs)* and supports two different communication strategies for inter-RVN communication.
+ProCom component technology implements executable reusable real-time components called *Runnalbe Virtual Nodes (RVNs)* and supports two different communication strategies for inter-RVN communication.
 The tool is developed to evaluate